-The organic and sustainable fashion has caught the fancy of parents worldwide.
+Organic and sustainable fashion has caught the fancy of parents worldwide.
 Today, millennial parents are much more mindful in terms of incorporating sustainability into their way of life.
-In the past recent years especially, the organic baby products market has registered an impressive growth.
+In the past recent years especially, the organic baby products market has registered impressive growth.
 As an outcome of a very distinctive behaviour of millennial consumers which is being very well-informed and hand-picking the best products or the crème de la crème, especially when it comes to their little ones.
 An increasing tribe of young consumers today have the discretion to adopt ethical/sustainable fashion in the times when fast fashion and mass production of clothes in rapidly changing styles is constantly being questioned and scanned.

-It is important to ask ourselves: how could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned.
-That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices and makes us consider the ethical aspects of fast-fashion.
+It is important to ask ourselves: how could we possibly buy things for ourselves while taking care of the environment and making responsible choices when fashion is concerned.
+That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices and makes us consider the ethical aspects of fast fashion.

 Wearing ethics: mindful fashion

-According to a Nielsen poll of 30,000 consumers carried out in 60 nations, 73 per cent of millennial consumers would readily pay more for ethically and sustainably made clothes.
+According to a Nielsen poll of 30,000 consumers carried out in 60 nations, 73 percent of millennial consumers would readily pay more for ethically and sustainably made clothes.
 As per the market estimate and reports, the sales of baby and toddler wear scaled up from Rs.
 5,790 crores in 2016 to Rs.
 8,950 crores in 2019.
 The market is shining bright in terms of displaying opportunities for further growth and proliferation.

-According to a report by TOI, Myntra, which has 40 dedicated brands and 100 national brands that carry infant wear in their assortment, is planning to take onboard some dedicated organic clothing brands and winter collection for babies very soon.
+According to a report by TOI, Myntra, which has 40 dedicated brands and 100 national brands that carry infant wear in their assortment, is planning to take onboard some dedicated organic clothing brands and winter collections for babies very soon.

 How could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned.
 That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices.